ver13/ava/README.md

 AVA abstracts away the details of distributed systems.
 Here are the main features.

 - **Core** - AVA Framework Core functionality provides the basis for developing and improving third-party integration.
-It offers the basic functionality that is needed to connect to a database system, blockchain, RESTful API, etc.
+It offers the basic functionality that is needed to connect to a database system, blockchain, RESTful APIConfig, etc.

 - **Tools** -